 The gospel of Jesus Christ is wonderful, unique and true.
-That’s why we’ve met
+That’s why we’ve met together this week.

 Over the last year, Chris Wright and a global team of theologians have worked to shape The Cape Town Commitment – a declaration of our evangelical convictions and a call to action.
 In the preamble, the authors list the legacy of the first and second Lausanne Congresses.
 What will our legacy be?
 We don’t know.
 But we can speak of our four-fold vision and hope, and these are embodied in The Cape Town Commitment.